RU09342-F18/lab-0-introduction-to-c-and-git-schroedere16/Assignment/README.md

 This code is able to perform addition, subtraction. multiplication, integer division, and modulus on two integers.

+The code can shift a number both left and right.

 This code also performs the bitwise operations AND, OR, XOR, and INVERSE.

 This code requires two real integers and will then display the result of each function listed above.